Jonathan Creek Adventures & Fishing

-One of the best Maggie Valley, NC, attractions is Jonathan Creek, the babbling, frolicking little creek that alternately rushes and meanders along its course through the Great Smoky Mountains National Park.
-The legendary Meadowlark Motel is privileged to own 200 feet of gently sloping creek frontage with a ¾-acre outdoor recreation area and pavilion overlooking the creek.
+Imagine waking in the morning to the sounds of a gently rushing stream.
+Walk out onto a deck with your coffee and sip it while sitting on deck overlooking the waters.
+Large enough for several people or for performing your morning yoga routine, your place in the mountains is serene in the mornings, and romantic at night.
+Jonathon Creek is one of the best Maggie Valley attractions.
+It is a babbling, frolicking little creek that alternately rushes and meanders along its course through the Great Smoky Mountains National Park.
+The legendary Meadowlark Motel is privileged to own over 200 feet of gently sloping creek frontage with a ¾-acre outdoor recreation area, community deck, three cottages with decks, and the BackPorch pavilion overlooking the creek.

 Jonathan Creek is famous for trout fishing.
 But there are a lot more things you can do on the creeks of North Carolina besides fishing.
 Here are just a few of the bountiful ways to enjoy our vibrant Jonathan Creek during your Maggie Valley, NC, vacation.